opendistro/for-elasticsearch-docs/README.md

    **Better**: After you click the button, the process starts.

 1. "You" refers to the person reading the page.
-"We" refers to the ODFE contributors.
+"We" refers to the Open Distro contributors.

    **Bad**: Now that we've finished the configuration, we have a working cluster.